edoli/scad2gn/PLAN.md

 * Any required Blender host object must remain an implementation detail and must not store the imported OpenSCAD shape as editable mesh vertices/faces.
 * Mesh boolean operations inside Geometry Nodes must use the Manifold solver only.
 * If a requested OpenSCAD feature cannot be represented procedurally yet, the importer must fail clearly or mark the feature unsupported.
 It must not silently fall back to baked mesh import.
+* Test fixtures and sample models are validation inputs only.
+The implementation must not add conversion paths keyed to specific test cases, fixture names, or known sample files.
+* The implementation must not rely on library- or sample-specific dedicated geometry generators as its primary strategy.
+Examples of prohibited direction include bespoke nodes or lowering paths such as `SpurGearNode`, `RingGearNode`, `ThreadedRodNode`, `ThreadedNutNode`, or BOSL2-specific shortcuts added only to satisfy current tests.
+* A supported feature means any future user-provided `.scad` file using the same supported OpenSCAD constructs should convert through the same generic pipeline without new file-specific code.

+## AST-First Conversion Requirement

+The conversion pipeline must be driven from the parsed OpenSCAD AST at a low level.

+Required direction:

+* Parse the source file and preserve its structure through generic evaluation/lowering of expressions, variables, modules, functions, control flow, transforms, booleans, and other OpenSCAD language constructs.
+* Build reusable Geometry Nodes generation from those generic constructs rather than introducing fixture-shaped shortcuts.
+* Library code such as BOSL2 should work only because its OpenSCAD source is handled by the same generic AST/evaluation pipeline.
+It must not be supported through dedicated BOSL2-only conversion code added for the test suite.
+* Validation failures should lead to missing generic feature support being implemented or marked unsupported, not to test-targeted code paths.

 ## Validation Process